luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 ### Hardware Settings
 To have consistent experiment results, our test script automatically set the brightness and the volume of the system to the level specified in the `.env` file.
-Our hardware settings were as followed:
+Our hardware settings were as follows:

  - Brightness 50%
  - Volume 10%
  - Internet connection via Wifi
- - Google Chrome was used as browser
+ - Google Chrome was used as the browser

 ### Spotify Settings